jmanero/nsq-client/README.md

  * Correlation of requests and errors is somewhat difficult due to the asynchronous nature of the NSQ TCP protocol.
  For now, `Connection` objects just emit `error` events when `error`-type frames are received.
 I'm open to suggestions as to a reliable way to bubble errors back up to the correct callback...
+  * UPDATE: As more documentation is being made available, it appears that the protocol expects only one message to be send at a time, and will send an atomic response.
+Added to TODO...

 ## MIT License
 Copyright (c) 2013 John Manero, Dynamic Network Services Inc.